Gothel: More blondes? As if the House of Mouse were lacking blondes.

-- Three members of The Babysitters Club (Dawn, Stacey, and Shannon) are blonde, as are their families.
+- The Babysitters Club: Three members of the titular club (Dawn, Stacey, and Shannon) are blonde, as are their families.
 Dawn believes that literally everyone from Southern California is blonde, which seems to be supported by the text.
 The entire "We <3 Kids Club" is blonde, along with Dawn's favorite California sitting charges and any Californians who happen to visit Stoneybrook.

 - The Suite Life of Zack & Cody has four character in the younger generation.
 Two boys with shaggy blonde hair, Maddie with her wavy blonde locks, and an Asian.
 Their mother Carey has blonde hair in the first two seasons but dyes it brown midway through season 2.

 - Kyle XY has half of the female cast being applicable.
 It becomes more than half if you add Andy and her dark golden locks.

 - Six of the eight white women from Heroes, season three, are applicable.
 Four have bright blond hair and the two others have goldenrod hair.
 Lampshaded In-Universe by Meredith when she reunites with her ex, Nathan, and sees that he's accompanied by Tracy, who's also blonde.
 This also successfully hides the fact that Nathan and Meredith are Claire's biological parents because she's blonde as well.

 - Degrassi: The Next Generation counts when you include the guys.

 - Emma, Rikki, Miriam, Byron, Bella, Will, and Lewis all from H₂O: Just Add Water.
 Hell, it must be that Cleo is loved despite not being a blonde.

 - An absurdly extreme majority of named female characters in Supernatural are blonde.
 Starting with Mary and Jessica and including Jo and Ellen and the first Ruby.
 Notably excluding Lisa.
 Also an improbable percentage of the random victims, and females in general.
 There are no redheads besides Anna.